 Expert Opinions on Family Dynamics and Social Support

-Moreover, social workers and community organizers stress the importance of providing resources and support to families who are struggling with poverty, violence, and other challenges.
+Worth adding, social workers and community organizers stress the importance of providing resources and support to families who are struggling with poverty, violence, and other challenges.
 These resources can include access to affordable housing, job training programs, mental health services, and childcare.
 By providing these supports, we can help to strengthen families and communities and to create a more equitable society.

 The Role of Technology and Social Media

-Furthermore, technology can also be used to create new economic opportunities for residents of disadvantaged urban neighborhoods.
+Adding to this, technology can also be used to create new economic opportunities for residents of disadvantaged urban neighborhoods.
 Online marketplaces, remote work opportunities, and digital literacy training can help to empower individuals to start their own businesses, find employment, and improve their quality of life.

 Innovative Approaches to Community Development